aashrivastava/DecodingJailbreaks/README.md

 ## Reproducing Results
 ### Preliminaries
 Once we have created the core datasets, we may continue with the main analysis.
 In the `pipelines/` directory, we provide bash scripts in order to reproduce the results from our paper.
-Each bash script corresponds to a section in the paper, as noted by the title (e.g., `pipelines/sec3.sh`).
+Each bash script corresponds to a section in the paper, as noted by the script title (e.g., `pipelines/sec3.sh`).
 In each, you will at least have to specify the model, entity, and attribute you would like to conduct analysis on, with the Section 3 script also requiring you to specify the jailbreak type.

 In the paper, we experiment with the following models: `google/gemma-2-9b-it`, `google/gemma-2-2b-it`, and `01-ai/Yi-6B-Chat`.
 Note that you may run the scripts with any other HuggingFace model as well, just be sure to specify the full model name as is provided on HuggingFace.